 Malloy and SQL use a "NULL tainting" approoach to null values in computation.
-Many computation which include a null
+Many computation which include a null produce a null result.

 Malloy and NULL